louisvernon/vaporstep/README.md

 On first launch your operating system may ask for camera access.
 VaporStep releases the camera whenever you are browsing menus or results and acquires it only for calibration and gameplay.
 If you later choose a song folder in an operating-system protected location, the OS may separately ask for permission to access it.

+This app is not signed so you may have to jump through some hoops to launch it on MacOS and Windows.

 ## Song libraries

 VaporStep currently supports selected StepMania-compatible `.sm` and `.ssc` charts, including `dance-single` and `ds3ddx-single` charts.

+Need songs?
+Try out the awesome [OutFox Serenity](https://github.com/TeamRizu/OutFox-Serenity/releases/tag/v2.5) pack.

 For details on chart compatibility, how VaporStep interprets holds/repeated steps, and notes for making compatible charts, see [Stepfiles and chart authoring](docs/STEPFILES.md).